-Some commodity traders make a good living from focusing on trading a single commodity.
+Some commodity traders make a good living by focusing on trading a single commodity.
 There are about 30 commodities that are fairly actively traded, but it is difficult to keep up with all the commodities and trade them.
 Some traders like the expanded range of opportunities if they follow many commodities, but a good case can be made for specializing in one commodity.

-I also do this work for a living and I need to stay updated on all commodities.
+I trade a wide variety of commodities because there are always plenty of trading opportunities.
+I also do this work for a living, and I need to stay updated on all commodities.
 Therefore, I have the time to follow many commodities and thus trade them.
 For most people, following one commodity can drastically cut down on their research time and they can also become an expert on a commodity much easier.

 How to Focus on One Commodity

 Most people will have some type of affinity for a particular commodity.
-They either follow a commodity directly or indirectly for their work or they had better success trading a particular commodity.
+They either follow a commodity directly or indirectly for their work, or they had better success trading a particular commodity.
 Some commodities are more volatile than others, so finding the right commodity with the right volatility is also important.

+One of the good aspects of focusing on one commodity is research can be done rather quickly each day.
+There are many analysts that provide research and trading recommendations on commodities.
 Most of them focus on one commodity or a commodity sector.
 It is a good idea to take a look at all the analysts that cover the commodity you want to trade and eventually only follow a couple that you feel are the best.

 Once you find the news sources and analysts for your commodity, you can keep up on the latest developments for the market in 15-30 minutes a day.
 For technical traders, you only have to look at one chart each day.

 Some traders like to follow many commodities and only trade the markets that are making big moves.
-This is a good approach for traders who have a trend following or momentum trading strategy.
-There are times when a market is so strong or so weak that some of the easiest trades are just jumping on board a fast moving market.
+This is a good approach for traders who have a trend-following or momentum trading strategy.
+There are times when a market is so strong or so weak that some of the easiest trades are just jumping on board a fast-moving market.

-For traders who seek action or need action in order to have a profitable year, following one commodity might not make sense.
-It might sound simple to always trade the market that is in the strongest trend or is making a big move from a big change in market fundamentals.
+For traders who seek action or need action to have a profitable year, following one commodity might not make sense.
+It might sound simple always to trade the market that is in the strongest trend or is making a big move from a big change in market fundamentals.
 In reality, this can be very dangerous if you are not a skilled trader or you do not know the markets well.

-This will drastically reduce the amount of time it takes to learn how to trade and probably make a better trader out of you.
+The average trader and new traders should benefit from focusing solely on trading one commodity.
+It will drastically reduce the amount of time it takes to learn how to trade and probably make a better trader out of you.
 Over a period of time, you will see the same patterns repeat over and over.

 It is a good feeling when you begin to understand the little nuances of a particular commodity.
-There will be times when a market rallies for a couple days.
+There will be times when the market rallies for a couple of days.
 The news states that the market is rallying for a reason you know rarely causes a prolonged move in the market.
 Uninformed traders might chase the market higher thinking it is breaking out, while you take a short position.
-This is a type of example of how many floor traders have made a good living for decades in the markets.
+It is a type of example of how many floor traders have made a good living for decades in the markets.